memomsft/fabric-snowflake/iceberg-onelake-quickstart/03-create-iceberg-table-in-onelake.md

 Update the placeholders for your **Fabric Workspace**, **Lakehouse** and **Tenant ID**.

-- Go into your Fabric Workspace.
+- Go into an existing Fabric Workspace/create a new one.
 - Create a New Item.
-- Select Lakehouse and name it "snowflakeQS".
+- Select Lakehouse and name it "Snow_LH".
 - In the Explorer, click the elipses next to Files and then Properties.
 - In the Properties Menu, copy the URL.
-  **Note:** You will replace the https:// from the URL with azure:// in the SQL below.
+  **Note:** You will replace the https:// from the URL with the prefix azure:// in the SQL below for creating the volume in Snowflake

+### B) Enable permissions to Snowflake in Microsoft Fabric

+### C) Create the Iceberg Table

 ```sql
 USE DATABASE FAB_SF_DEMO_DB;